István Szabó de Nagyatád

-He won the wealthier, primarily in Transdanubia, peasantry's support with his political performance and the agrarians considered him as their possible ally.
-In 1909 he founded the National Independence Agrarian Party of 48 in Szentgál.
+He won the wealthier peasantry's support, primarily in Transdanubia, with his political performance and the agrarians considered him as their possible ally.
+In 1909, he founded the National Independence Agrarian Party of 48 in Szentgál.
 He became a parliamentary representative of his party in the next year (there were two other politicians who gained a seat with the colors of Szabó's association).
 He served as minister without portfolio managing of the land reform in the Dénes Berinkey cabinet (1919).
 After the fall of the Hungarian Soviet Republic he was the most popular politician in Hungary, so Miklós Horthy invited him to Siófok where the new system was formed.
-He formed his party with the name of National Smallholders and Agrarian Workers Party (OKGFP) in 1920, which won the next parliamentary election.
+He formed his party with the name of National Smallholders and Agrarian Workers Party (OKGFP) in January 1919, which won the next parliamentary election.
 Gyula Rubinek got him to do unification with the United Smallholders and Agrarian Workers Party which led by István Szabó de Sokorópátka.
 Then he took on the submitting of the land reform law proposal drawn up by Rubinek.
 The agrarian press made him a scapegoat in the course of the debate of the law.
 The landowners tried to sabotage the execution of the new law (1920 Act XXXVI), as a result of that finally 400,000 claimants secured altogether on average a hectare of soil each.
 Seeing the failure of the execution he put a modifier proposal on to the law, but because of this at from the previous conflicts, denouncing got into sharper the assault fire of attacks.
 The afforestation of the Great Hungarian Plain, drainage and watering programs began under his ministry, co-operatives and winter agricultural schools came into existence.

 In 1921, in the interest of the reduction of the agricultural raw material deficiency, the government bound the exportation of the commodities like this to an export permit and ordered the right of the expense of the permits for the Ministry of Agriculture.
 This measure provided an opportunity for the corruption, in which everyone more important member of the government practically, so Nagyatád was also affected was, who became exposed by István Bethlen's political endeavours, first of all the party union idea which taking aim the annihilation of the Smallholders' Party.
 Onto the proposal of Tibor Eckhardt, the Prime Minister's press chief Bethlen flipped the corruption cases out on the way of the media directing the suspicion onto Szabó de Nagyatád and onto his environment.
 Because of the cumulative pressure he, giving up the program of the secret franchise, obliged to merging his party with the National Centre Party, so he became the first chairman of the newly formed Unity Party.